bluzky/mau/docs/README.md

 # Mau Documentation

 Welcome to the Mau template engine documentation!
-Mau is a powerful Elixir library that implements the Prana template language, providing Liquid-like templating with advanced features for data transformation and workflow integration.
+Mau is a powerful Elixir library that implements the Prana template language, providing Liquid-like templating with advanced features for data transformation.

 ## Getting Started